LeefiusBeefy/CS361-microservice/README.md

 # Random City Microservice

-This microservice provides a random city using data from the GeoDB Cities API.
+This microservice provides a random city.

 ## How to Request Data